Clone of Trauma-Related Dissociation: Intersection of Clinical Phenomenology and Neuroscience

 Available Credit

-The International Society for the Study of Trauma and Dissociation (ISSTD), #1744, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-ISSTD maintains responsibility for this course.
-ACE provider approval period: 08/20/2021 – 08/20/2024.
+- 1.00 ASWB ACEThe International Society for the Study of Trauma and Dissociation (ISSTD), #1744, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 08/20/2024 – 08/20/2027.
 Social workers completing this course receive 1.00 continuing education credits.

 Price